Chen Yunlin: Early life

 Chen was born in 1941 in Heishan, Liaoning.
-He joined the Communist Party of China (CPC) in 1966.
+He joined the Chinese Communist Party (CCP) in 1966.
 In 1967, he graduated from Beijing Agricultural University and started to work as technician in a chemical factory in Qiqihar, Heilongjiang, and later on promoted to be factory director.

 Political life

 In 1981, Chen started to work for the government as the Director of Qiqihar City Economic Planning Committee.
-In 1983, he became the mayor of Qiqihar and in 1984 he was appointed deputy secretary of the CPC provincial committee and Director of Commission for Restructuring the Economy of Heilongjiang Province.
+In 1983, he became the mayor of Qiqihar and in 1984, he was appointed Chinese Communist Party Deputy Committee Secretary and Director of Commission for Restructuring the Economy of Heilongjiang Province.
 In 1987, he became the vice governor of Heilongjiang Province.

 In 1994, he was appointed to the Taiwan Affairs Office of the State Council as vice director, becoming its director in 1997.
 In 2008, due to the resumption of talks with Taiwan following the election of Ma Ying-jeou, Chen Yun-lin became the second head of ARATS.